AlCalzone/node-tradfri-client/README.md

 The additional properties are either for internal use (`colorX`/`colorY`) or not supported by the gateway.
 So don't use them!

 If the light object was returned from a library function and not created by you, the following methods are available to change its appearance directly.
-You can await them to make sure the commands were sent or just fire-and-forget them.
-The returned Promises resolve to true if a command was sent, otherwise to false.
+You can `await` them to make sure the commands were sent or just fire-and-forget them.
+The returned `Promise`s resolve to `true` if a command was sent, otherwise to `false`.
 * `turnOn()` - Turns the light on.
 * `turnOff()` - Turns the light off.
 * `toggle([value: boolean])` - Toggles the light's state to the given value or the opposite of its current state.